-Diaz was deployed to to eight different countries, including Bahrain.
-While deployed, he ranked up four times in three years.
+Diaz was deployed to eight different countries, including Bahrain.
+While deployed,, he ranked up four times in three years.

 Diaz said he got the biggest adrenaline rush during Damage Control Training in General Quarters because they would practice emergency situations, dressing up as different types of response teams.
 One of these was a firefighting role and his training paid off when a refueling ship caught fire.

 “There was one pipe that busted and the fuel came out.
-There was actually some fuel that hit really hot machinery in the ship and it caught fire,” he said.
+Some fuel that hit really hot machinery in the ship caught fire,” he said.
 “Luckily we were there to respond to it.
 That ship took about 400 people.
 No one got hurt because of our training.”

-After completing his fourth year, Diaz left the Navy and took work in different states, continuing to travel before returning home to Newark, N.J.
+After completing his fourth year, Diaz left the Navy and he took work in different states and continued to travel before returning home to Newark, N.J.
 He then went back to school, staying in the mechanical field, where he met his wife.